San Antonio: Crime

-Crime in San Antonio began to rise in the early 1980s.
+Crime in San Antonio began to rise in the early 1980s, similar to many urban areas in the US.
 In 1983 San Antonio had the tenth highest homicide rate in Texas with 18.5 homicides per 100,000 residents.
 The number of juveniles arrested in San Antonio for violent crimes tripled between 1987 and 1994, according to the Texas Law Enforcement Management and Administration Statistics Program.
 The number of youths arrested for unlawfully carrying firearms doubled over the same period.

-In 1993 San Antonio was nicknamed the "Drive-By City" after San Antonio Police Department recorded over 1,200 drive-by shootings; nearly 3.5 per day.
-That figure overshadowed the number in other Texas cities, and it unofficially marked San Antonio as the state's drive-by capital.
-Although no part of the city was immune, the vast majority of the violence occurred on the East and West sides, particularly where poverty was prevalent.
-Gang members killed each other and innocent bystanders to protect their home turf and drug-selling interests.
-Housing projects such as Alazan-Apache Courts, Cassiano Homes, East Terrace and Wheatley Courts served as hubs for different groups, sometimes housing multiple rival gangs.
+In 1993, San Antonio earned the nickname the "Drive-By City" after the San Antonio Police Department recorded over 1,200 drive-by shootings, or an average of about 3.5 per day, which overshadowed the number in other Texas cities.
+A majority of the violence occurred on the east and west sides of the city, especially in areas with high poverty rates.
+Gang violence led to the deaths of their members and sometimes innocent bystanders, and housing projects such as the Alazán-Apache Courts served as hubs for various groups, which sometimes included rival gangs.
 By the end of 1993 the city hit a peak in homicides with 230 killings, the highest since 1991 when 211 were killed.

 In 2016, the number of murders hit 151, the highest toll in 20 years.
 A majority of the San Antonio homicide victims were Hispanic and African American men between ages 18 and 29.
 According to a study, 40% of the killings were either drug-related or domestic incidents.
 In 2020, San Antonio ranked the fourth U.S. city with the biggest increase in homicides.
-From January–June 2020, there were 71 homicides according to the San Antonio Police Department.
+From January to June 2020, there were 71 homicides according to the San Antonio Police Department.
 In 2019, there were 53 reported homicides in contrast.
 A total of 105 homicides occurred in 2019 in the city.
+Redevelopment, harmonious Black and Hispanic relations, improved police patrol, community-based peace programs, gang intervention work, and youth development organizations lowered the murder and crime rates in San Antonio to levels that had not been seen since the 1940s and 1950s.
 According to The Wall Street Journal, homicide rates were relatively low compared to previous decades.